Step 7.4 — Quarterly Cadence

 - Remittance detail quality — ongoing pressure for improvement per Step 4.7 Gap Closure 2

-- New capabilities or integration updates (direct EZ-Loader integration timing, API options, etc.)
+- New capabilities or integration updates (direct MVMNT integration timing, API options, etc.)

 This is the quarterly operational touchpoint that keeps Forza’s factoring partnership healthy.